ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/mcuxpresso_vs.md

 ---
 [MCUXpresso for Visual Studio Code](https://www.nxp.com/design/software/development-software/mcuxpresso-software-and-tools-/mcuxpresso-for-visual-studio-code:MCUXPRESSO-VSC) provides an optimized embedded developer experience for code editing and development.

-`MCUXpresso` is available as a [VS Code](https://code.visualstudio.com/) extension that offers the same functionality as the traditional version.
+`MCUXpresso` is available as a [VS Code](https://code.visualstudio.com/) extension.

 See [The New Era of MCUXpresso Starts Today with VS Code and Open-CMSIS-Packs](https://www.nxp.com/company/blog/the-new-era-of-mcuxpresso-starts-today-with-vs-code-and-open-cmsis-packs:BL-THE-NEW-ERA-OF-MCUXPRESSO) for more information.

 ## Before you begin

-[Download](https://code.visualstudio.com/download), install, and start Visual Studio Code on your machine.
+[Download](https://code.visualstudio.com/download), install, and start `Visual Studio Code` on your desktop.

 Linux, macOS, and Windows are supported.

 ## Install MCUXpresso for VS Code